-Common risk factors that can put you at a moderate risk for a blood clot include:
+Common factors that can put you at a moderate risk for a blood clot include:

-- age, especially if you are over the age of 65
+- age, especially if you’re over the age of 65

 Diagnosing a blood clot by symptoms alone is very difficult.
 According to the Centers for Disease Control and Prevention, almost 50 percent of people with DVT have no symptoms.
-This is why it’s best to call your doctor if you’re concerned for any reason that you might have one.
+That’s why it’s best to call your doctor if you think that you might have one.

 Symptoms that come out of nowhere are especially concerning.
 Call your local emergency services immediately if you experience any of the following: